fmzhao/fmzhao.github.io/_posts/2017-01-09-programming-from-the-ground-up.markdown

 **When calling function, how stack works?**

 Before executing a function, a program pushes all of parameters for the function onto the stack in the reverse order that the are documented.
 Then the program issue a `call` instruction indicating which function it wishes to start.
-The call instruction does two things:
+The call instruction does two things(the caller's action before executing the callee function):

 First, it pushes the address of the next indtruction, which is the return address, onto the stack;